UnrealMultiple/TShockPlugin/BanNpc/README.en.md

-# Bannpc stops monsters from generating
+# BanNpc prevents monsters from generating.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!